 A skin abnormality called cutis gyrata is also characteristic of this disorder.
 The skin has a furrowed and wrinkled appearance, particularly on the face, near the ears, and on the palms and soles of the feet.
 Additionally, thick, dark, velvety areas of skin (acanthosis nigricans) are sometimes found on the hands and feet and in the genital region.

-Additional signs and symptoms of Beare-Stevenson cutis gyrata syndrome can include a blockage of the nasal passages (choanal atresia), overgrowth of the umbilical stump (tissue that normally falls off shortly after birth, leaving the belly button), and abnormalities of the genitalia and anus.
+Additional signs and symptoms of Beare-Stevenson cutis gyrata syndrome can include a blockage of the nasal passages (choanal atresia), a malformation of the airways (tracheal cartilaginous sleeve), overgrowth of the umbilical stump (tissue that normally falls off shortly after birth, leaving the belly button), and abnormalities of the genitalia and anus.
 The medical complications associated with this condition are often life-threatening in infancy or early childhood.

 Beare-Stevenson cutis gyrata syndrome is a rare genetic disorder; its incidence is unknown.
-Fewer than 20 people with this condition have been reported worldwide.
+Approximately 25 people with this condition have been reported worldwide.

 Mutations in the FGFR2 gene cause Beare-Stevenson cutis gyrata syndrome.
 This gene produces a protein called fibroblast growth factor receptor 2, which plays an important role in signaling a cell to respond to its environment, perhaps by dividing or maturing.
 A mutation in the FGFR2 gene alters the protein and promotes prolonged signaling, which is thought to interfere with skeletal and skin development.

 Some individuals with Beare-Stevenson cutis gyrata syndrome do not have identified mutations in the FGFR2 gene.
 In these cases, the cause of the condition is unknown.